Session Expired

 Business Impact

-If you operate online services for children in Kentucky, you must conduct data protection assessments and configure high privacy settings or face penalties.
+If you operate online services for children in Kentucky, you must implement high privacy settings and conduct data assessments or face penalties.

 State